 Why care?
 Consider that most IT automation is done with PowerShell scripting.
 These scripts are the Swiss Army knives of IT teams.
 They glue systems together and make things work.
 These scripts require credentials; usually the keys to the kingdom. the keys that unlock virtually everything else.
 So, we're unsafely storing and using sensitive credentials in what environment?
 Right, the PowerShell environment...a hacker's dream.
 It's one of the targets hackers look for; discover PowerShell and you don't need a malware executable, you can infect the entire network with just script; back-doors, data theft, etc. Worse yet, the problem is mostly hidden.
 When the digging starts, organizations discover that the use of PowerShell automation is more pervasive than they originally thought.
 See a problem?
 More than one Fortune 500 has failed a security audit because of this - I have personally witnessed it.

 Cloudbridge Automation Platform is a PowerShell DevOps environment made specifically for IT.
 Cloudbridge makes it safe to run PowerShell.
 It features a secure vault for credentials management and transitions the execution of PowerShell into a highly controlled, secure space.
-Cloudbridge injects credentials at the right time...no more native PowerShell, no more sensitive credentials exposed.
+Cloudbridge injects credentials at the right time...no more native PowerShell, no more sensitive credentials exposed, no more Powershell security problem.
 Best of all, IT admins and developers never know the credentials.
 A key-holder can be assigned to manage the credentials and delegate them out and they can be different credentials for different stages of a project.
 Finally, Cloudbridge makes it very simple to code-sign scripts to ensure that an attacker could never modify a script.
 Cloudbridge provides a full DevOps environment for IT automation using the language that IT people use every day.

 You'll Love it!